Consensys/doc.orion/docs/Reference/API-Methods.md

 ---
+title: Client API methods
 description: Orion RPC API
+sidebar_position: 2
 ---

 # Client API

 The Client API is used by Ethereum clients (for example, Hyperledger Besu) to interact with Orion.

 The port used by the Client API is defined by the `clientport ` property in the [configuration file](../Reference/Configuration-File.md).
 The default port is `8888`.

 ## Methods